-We present estimated curvature-elasticity pairs in Figure 11 and moments of their distributions in Table 3.
-We observe that moving from the multinomial logit to mixed logit models generates substantially greater variation in estimated product curvature-elasticity pairs.
-When using raw income as the price interaction (bottom-left panel), we find substantial variation in estimated demand elasticities.
-When including log-income in α_i^ , we find lower curvature estimates and less dispersion in the estimated elasticity-curvature pairs, reflecting the lower variance and skewness of the log-adjusted distribution.
+Estimated Demand Manifolds.
+We present estimated curvature-elasticity pairs in Figure 10.32 We observe that moving from a multinomial to a mixed logit model leads to greater variation in estimated product curvature-elasticity pairs.
+We find substantial variation in estimated demand elasticities when using income linearly in the price interaction (bottom-left panel), while both dispersion in elasticity-curvature pairs and average curvature drop under the log income specification for α_i^ , reflecting the lower variance and skewness of the log-adjusted distribution.

-Figure 11: IRI Breakfast Cereal: Elasticity and Curvature Estimates
+Figure 10: IRI Breakfast Cereal: Elasticity and Curvature Estimates